The Village of Pampaneira

-- From Malaga - take the N-340 highway east towards Almuñécar, Motril, and Almería.
-In about an hour after passing Almuñécar and when you reach Salobreña, take highway N-323 towards Granada.
-Pampaneira is located only 50 kilometers from Salobreña.
+- From Malaga - take the A-7 motorway (or the older, slower and more scenic N-340 highway that runs parallel to the A-7) east towards Almuñécar, Motril, and Almería.
+In about 20 minutes after passing Almuñécar and when you reach Salobreña, take highway N-323 towards Granada.
+Pampaneira is located only 58 kilometers from Salobreña.
 As you climb the mountains and pass a dam and a lake on your left, look for signs indicating "Las Alpujarras" and "Lanjarón".
 Exit the highway and head towards the right (east).
 From here follow the directions noted above from Granada.

-It is thought that the name "Pampaneira" comes from either the Latin word "pampinus", meaning "branch" and referring to its fertile land or "Pampinarius", meaning "producer of pámpanos" which translates to "land of vines".
-In either case, Pampaneira was clearly named for the lushness and abundance of its surrounding lands.
+It is thought that the name "Pampaneira" comes from either the Latin word "pampinus", meaning "branch" (referring to its fertile land) or "Pampinarius", meaning "producer of pámpanos" which translates to "land of vines".
+In either case, Pampaneira was clearly named for the lushness and abundance of its surrounding countryside.

-The "-eira" ending, which you see as well in the name "Capileira", was later added by the Arabs.
+The "-eira" ending, which you also see in the name "Capileira", was later added by the Arabs.

 - It all started when Queen Isabella and King Ferdinand defeated the Moors in Granada.
 The once-great kingdom fell and the Moorish King and his people fled to the Alpujarras and settled in the village of Pampaneira.

 - The Moorish people lived in the Alpujarras for 76 years in peace.